 In his secular jobs, Samson managed and coordinated participatory and sustainable development training programs at community, sub-national and national levels in Kenya.
 He managed projects and programs that promoted participatory development and environmental sustainability in Kenya.
 He also worked as a Director of Programs with the African Institute for Development Policy, a regional NGO based in Nairobi, which he left to join IFI.

-With IFI, Samson is now moving into a new national level role.
-In the new role as National Training Manager, he will develop and facilitate training programs for all staff, volunteers and international students.
+With IFI, Samson is now the National Training Manager, with responsibility to develop and facilitate training programs for all staff, volunteers and international students.
 With such trainings, we would be most effective in extending God’s love globally in partnership with one another and consistent with the mandate to equip God’s people for works of service in order to build up the body of Christ.
 The vision for national training department is to see IFI staff, volunteers and Christian international students fully equipped to extend God’s love globally and for them to be a powerful expression of the person and work of Jesus Christ around the world.

 To continue serving with IFI, Samson and Pat need a team of people to pray, give, and work alongside them.
 Will you prayerfully consider being a part of their team?